William Weeks, M.S.

 Richard E. Dulski, Ph.D., M.S., MBA

-Beginning his career in 1973, Dr. Dulski taught courses in Regents and advanced placement chemistry and mathematics at several secondary schools in WNY as a tenured teacher.
-In 1980 he decided to move into the private sector, and then amassed over 30 years of corporate management at the senior staff/managerial level at companies doing business in both domestic and global arenas, and whose annual revenues ranged from $24M to $85M.
+Dr. Dulski. has been teaching at Medaille since 1999 and primarily taught courses in the MBA Program (i.e. Global Business, Strategic Planning & Leadership, Marketing, and Integrative Capstone Project).
+Beginning in 1973, Richard taught Regents and Advanced Placement chemistry & mathematics in WNY secondary schools as a tenured teacher.
+In 1980 he moved into the private sector, subsequently spending 30+ years in corporate management at the senior staff/upper managerial level, with organizations in both domestic and global arenas whose annual revenues ranged from $24M to $85M.

-Holding positions ranging from quality manager, technical manager, director of engineering, director of research, development and technology, managing director of operations and director of corporate strategic planning, Dr. Dulski has hands-on experience in intellectual property, quality programs, competitive research, marketing, business acquisitions, strategic planning, business plan development and management at all corporate levels, and especially with an international/global operations perspective.
-This also includes active participation in international professional organizations such as the American Chemical Society (ACS), American Society of Testing and Materials (ASTM), Society of Automotive Engineers (SAE), Instrument Society of America (ISA) and the Institute of Electrical & Electronic Engineers (IEEE), where he is a senior member and has held long-term positions on the Nuclear Power Engineering Committee plus chairmanships of several subcommittees and working groups.
+Holding managerial positions ranging from quality, technical, R&D, operations and engineering, to director of corporate strategic planning, Dr. Dulski has hands-on experience with an international/global operations perspective, in intellectual property, quality programs, competitive research, marketing, business acquisitions, strategic planning and business plan development at all corporate levels,.
+This included participation in international professional organizations such as the American Chemical Society (ACS), American Society of Testing and Materials (ASTM), Society of Automotive Engineers (SAE), Instrument Society of America (ISA) and the Institute of Electrical & Electronic Engineers (IEEE), where he is a Senior Member and held long-term positions on the Nuclear Power Engineering Committee, plus chairmanships of several subcommittees and working groups.

-In academia, Dr. Dulski has also has had past experience teaching graduate and undergraduate business courses (Global Organizational Behavior, Production & Operations Management/Health Systems Management, Labor Relations), as an adjunct professor at Daemen College.
-This unique blend of educational training, in combination with hands-on top-level corporate management and teaching experience spanning secondary school and higher education venues, gives Dr. Dulski a unique perspective regarding blending and translating both the "theoretical/academic" and "practical/actual" vistas into successful business-related activities.
+As an Adjunct Professor at Daemen College, Dr. Dulski also has experience teaching grad and undergrad business courses (Global Organizational Behavior, Production & Operations Management/Health Systems Management, and Labor Relations).
+This combination of hands-on top-level corporate management and academic teaching experience gives Dr. Dulski a unique perspective regarding blending and translating both the "theoretical/academic" and "practical/actual" vistas into successful business-related activities.

-As such, he advocates and uses technology, case studies, personal anecdotes/strategies from his experiences, discussion, active student involvement and participation in the classroom as positive forces toward student outcomes such as retention and critical thinking.
+As such, he advocates and uses technology, case studies, personal anecdotes/strategies from his experiences, discussion, active student involvement and participation in the classroom as positive forces toward student outcomes such as critical thinking and problem-solving.

-Ph.D., Science Education/Business, State University of NY at Buffalo, 1992
+Ph.D., Science Education/Business, State University of New York at Buffalo, 1992

 MBA, Marketing Concentration, Canisius College, 1988